Peterson's algorithm: Modern problems

-On modern computers, Peterson's algorithm (as shown here) fails to provide mutual exclusion.
+On modern machines, Peterson's algorithm (as shown here) fails to provide mutual exclusion.
 Additional declarations and/or instructions can make it work (although different methods using the language features and/or new machine instructions can accomplish mutual exclusion more efficiently).
 Computers have been made far more complex since 1981; they no longer execute instructions in lockstep.
 Most compilers change the order of operations in ways that produce the same results faster, but they do not consider the interaction of concurrent operations that access the same data.
 CPUs reorder instructions within their execution pipelines.
 CPUs pre-read memory contents, cache memory contents, and delay and combine writes.
 Multiple CPU cores can access the same memory with true concurrency.
 Multiple CPUs can have separate caches that can delay synchronization.
 Any of these can break Peterson's algorithm.
 To allow usable mutual exclusion in this new environment, machine instructions have been added, such as memory barrier and atomic read-and-modify operations.
 These instructions let things "catch up" when necessary.
 Programming languages have added features that invoke these instructions.
 In several languages, declaring a variable volatile produces executable code that accesses the variable more carefully.

 Peterson's algorithm is typically not needed to ensure atomic access.
 In earlier processors and operating systems, it sufficed to disable interrupts immediately before a critical section and then re-enable interrupts after it was complete.
 Most modern processors have special instructions that provide ways to build synchronization primitives more efficiently than can be done with pure shared-memory approaches.
 These instructions, by locking the memory bus, can be used to guarantee atomicity and provide mutual exclusion in symmetric multiprocessing systems.
 Examples include test-and-set (XCHG) and compare-and-swap (CMPXCHG) on x86 processors and load-link/store-conditional on Alpha, MIPS, PowerPC, and other architectures.

 Most modern CPUs reorder memory accesses to improve execution efficiency (see memory ordering for types of reordering allowed).
 Such processors invariably provide some way to force ordering in a stream of memory accesses, typically through a memory barrier instruction.
 Implementation of Peterson's and related algorithms on processors that reorder memory accesses generally requires use of such operations to work correctly to keep sequential operations from happening in an incorrect order.
 Reordering of memory accesses can happen even on processors that don't reorder instructions (such as the PowerPC processor in the Xbox 360).